jaytuduri/ai-code-merge/README.md

 ### Command Line Interface

-To use the command-line interface, run:
+Run:

 ```
 python aicodemerge.py [options] [file/directory paths]
 ```

 Options:
+- `-d, --max-depth`: Maximum depth for directory traversal
+- `-s, --max-size`: Maximum file size in KB to include
+- `-p, --patterns`: File patterns to include
-- `-o, --output`: Specify the output file (default: merged_output.txt)
+- `-o, --output`: Specify the output file name
-- `-r, --recursive`: Recursively process directories
-- `-e, --exclude`: Exclude file patterns (e.g., "*.txt,*.log")
+- `-v, --verbose`: Enable verbose output
+- `-c, --custom`: Use custom configuration mode

 Example:
 ```
-python aicodemerge.py -o merged_project.txt -r ./project1 ./project2
+python aicodemerge.py -d 4 -s 100 -p "*.py,*.js" -o output.md ./project
 ```

-### Graphical User Interface
+### Graphical User Interface (Early Phase)

-To launch the GUI version, simply run:
+The GUI is currently in an early development phase and is incomplete.
+Basic functionality includes:

+Run:
 ```
 python aicodemerge-gui.py
 ```

-The GUI allows you to:
-- Select input files or directories
+- Select a project folder
-- Choose output location and filename
-- Set exclusion patterns
-- View a preview of the merged output
+- Process the folder and generate output

-## Contributing

-We welcome contributions to the AI Code Merge project!
-Here's how you can help:

-1. Fork the repository
-2. Create a new branch (`git checkout -b feature/amazing-feature`)
-3. Make your changes
-4. Commit your changes (`git commit -m 'Add some amazing feature'`)
-5. Push to the branch (`git push origin feature/amazing-feature`)
-6. Open a Pull Request

-Please ensure your code adheres to our coding standards and includes appropriate tests.
+Note: The GUI version is still under development and may lack features or stability compared to the CLI version.

 ## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-## Acknowledgements

-- Thanks to all contributors who have helped shape AI Code Merge
-- Inspired by the need for efficient code analysis in AI applications

 ## Support

-If you encounter any issues or have questions, please file an issue on the GitHub repository.
+For issues or questions, please file an issue on the GitHub repository.